-ATTENTION: Due to funding issues, we will be unable to provide screenings until July 1, 2013
+ATTENTION: Due to funding issues, we will be unable to enroll new clients.

 The American Cancer Society (ACS) recommends that women in good health should be annually screened for breast and cervical cancer starting at age 40.
 Early cancer detection can make all the difference in survival and quality of life.

 However, cancer screening procedures, like a mammogram or a pap smear, can be cost prohibitive.
 Many women who cannot afford to be regularly screened for breast and cervical cancer are at risk for a later detection when the cancer could be more advanced.

 The Maricopa County Well Woman HealthCheck Program is part of the National Breast and Cervical Cancer Early Detection Program (NBCCED) - funded by the Centers for Disease Control and Prevention (CDC) and administered through the Arizona Department of Health Services (ADHS).

 The Well Woman HealthCheck Program offers breast and cervical cancer screening to qualifying women over the age of 40.
 Screening services are performed by licensed professional healthcare providers throughout Maricopa County.